darinz/DL/08_Generative_Models/01_gans.md

 - $`G(z)`$: Generator output
 - $`D(x)`$: Probability that $`x`$ is real

+#### Step-by-Step Derivation

+1. **Discriminator's goal:** Maximize the probability of correctly classifying real and fake samples.
+2. **Generator's goal:** Fool the discriminator by generating samples that look real.
+3. **Minimax game:** The generator and discriminator update their parameters in turns, each trying to outsmart the other.

+> **Common Pitfall:** If the discriminator becomes too strong, the generator's gradients vanish, making training unstable.

 ## 3. Training Process

 Training alternates between updating the discriminator and the generator: